-This weekend sees Jurgen Klopp’s rampaging Liverpool side host Big Sam’s resurgent Everton.
-While the blue half of Merseyside has had little to be cheery about this season, recent results point to a team on the rise.
+This weekend sees Jurgen Klopp’s rampaging Liverpool side visit Big Sam’s Everton.
+While the blue half of Merseyside has had little to be cheery about this season, you never know what can happen in a derby.

-But you know, Big Sam wasn’t in charge then and if there’s anything Big Sam loves it’s pints of wine, throwing shapes on the dance floor, and getting one over on fancy foreign managers.
+But you know, Big Sam wasn’t in charge for all of them and if there’s anything Big Sam loves it’s pints of wine, throwing shapes on the dance floor, and getting one over on fancy foreign managers.

-To get you in the mood for Sunday’s big game, here’s 5 of the best Merseyside derbies.
+To get you in the mood for Saturday’s big game, here’s five of the best Merseyside derbies.

 Everton 1-0 Liverpool, October 1978